Founding member, CAMFED Association

 Faith was elected to sit on the first CAMFED Association committee, and would coordinate their quarterly meetings.
 She trained as a Peer Health Educator, and together with other CAMFED Association members and a local nurse, would go out into communities to conduct sessions on sexual and reproductive health and other issues.

-Faith later joined the CAMFED staff, and has been a driving force behind the Learner Guide Program, which is now a core part of CAMFED’s work in all five countries of operation.
+Faith later joined the CAMFED staff, and was a driving force behind the Learner Guide Program, which is now a core part of CAMFED’s work in all five countries of operation.
 The program has its roots in other peer mentorship and training programs led by Association members, including the Peer Health Educator scheme.
 The young women understood from their own experiences how a girl’s choices during and beyond school – relating to her health and her life – are strongly influenced by her socio-economic background.
 CAMFED Association members are uniquely placed to speak to girls about how a seemingly advantageous offer of marriage, for example, can in fact leave a young woman and any children she may have trapped in a vicious cycle of poverty.

 We do not just talk about helping girls stay in school… we keep girls in school.